metarex-media/mrx-tool/HELP.md

 So an example file system may look like:

-- 0000StreamTC0000d
+- `0000StreamTC0000d`
-- 0000StreamTC0001d
+- `0000StreamTC0001d`
-- 0001StreamBE0000d
+- `0001StreamBE0000d`

 or

-- 0000StreamTC
+- `0000StreamTC`
-  - 0000d
+  - `0000d`
-  - 0001d
+  - `0001d`
-  - 0002d
+  - `0002d`
-  - 0003d
+  - `0003d`
-  - 0004d
+  - `0004d`
-- 0001streamTE
+- `0001streamTE`
-  - 0000d
+  - `0000d`

 The mrx file can be validated by running the CLI again to extract the contents, including the generated [manifest](#the-manifest), the extracted file system should match the layout of the input filesystem.
-However due to the internal mrx layout described [here](#design-documentation), the channels may be reordered when being encoded and decoded again, this will occur if clip wrapped data is placed before frame wrapped data.
+However due to the internal mrx layout described [here](#mrx-design-documentation), the channels may be reordered when being encoded and decoded again, this will occur if clip wrapped data is placed before frame wrapped data.

-for example this layout
+for example this folder layout

-- 0000StreamTC0000d
+- `0000StreamTC0000d`
-- 0001StreamTE0000d
+- `0001StreamTE0000d`
-- 0002StreamTC0000d
+- `0002StreamTC0000d`

 would be reordered to if the cli was used to encode and decode and mrx file.

-- 0000StreamTC0000d
+- `0000StreamTC0000d`
-- 0001StreamTC0000d
+- `0001StreamTC0000d`
-- 0002StreamTE0000d
+- `0002StreamTE0000d`

-See how the embedded stream `StreamTE` was moved to the end of the folders.
+See how the embedded stream `StreamTE` was moved to the end of the folders, because it is clip wrapped data.

+## Metadata Timing

+MRX is based off of the [Material Exchange Format (MXF)][MXFspec], which is a video and audio file format, therefore it has inbuilt timing for the metadata.

+Metadata is currently measured in frames per second (fps) in an MRX file, and the metadata within the file can be any fps.
+For frame wrapped data the default frame rate is 24 fps if no configuration is provided or found.
+The first frame wrapped metadata encountered in the encoding process sets the frame rate for the rest of the frame wrapped data and the mrx file.
+This is because of the multiplexing of the metadata in MRX file, multiplexing is the interlacing of all frame wrapped data together, so instead of being a stream of x data and then a stream of y data, its a series of groups of x and y data at each timing step.

+For example if the first
+frame wrapped data source has a timing of 24fps and the next data is 48fps, then there will be one file of source 1 (24fps) for every 2 files from source 2 (48fps) saved in the MRX file.

+The data stream in the file would be multiplexed together and look like so

+- Source 1 (24fps)
+- Source 2 (48fps)
+- Source 2 (48fps)
+- Source 1 (24fps)
+- Source 2 (48fps)
+- Source 2 (48fps)
+- Source 1 (24fps)
+- Source 2 (48fps)
+- Source 2 (48fps)

+It is good practice to ensure the metadata timings are integer multiples of each other, to avoid timing and multiplexing issues.
+As you can't have half a metadata in a stream!

 ## The Mrx Roundtrip File

-The final partition of the mrx contains the history of the generated data and the configuration settings of the channels.
-When this extracted by the command line it is saved as config.json.
-The config.json can be created as an additional input in the folder the data is saved in.
+The final partition of the mrx contains the "RoundTrip file", which contains the history of the generated data and the configuration settings of the metadata channels.

 The layout of the json is two top level fields of the Manifest and Configuration